camerongillette/interview-site/README.md

 The main parts of the template are:

 * [core:](core/README.md) Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* [it.tests:](it.tests/README.md) Java based integration tests
 * [ui.apps:](ui.apps/README.md) contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
 * [ui.content:](ui.content/README.md) contains sample content using the components from the ui.apps
 * ui.config: contains runmode specific OSGi configs for the project
-* [ui.frontend:](ui.frontend.general/README.md) an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
-* [ui.tests:](ui.tests/README.md) Cypress based UI tests (for other frameworks check [aem-test-samples](https://github.com/adobe/aem-test-samples) repository
-* all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies

 ## How to build